netd-tud/riot-exercises/04-saul/README.md

 ## Task 2

-Modify the application to toggle the LEDs when temperature surpasses 27 °C.
+Modify the application to light the red LED whenever the temperature surpasses 25 °C.

 **1. Modify the threshold value.**

-**2. Build and flash the application again**
+**2. Build and flash the application again.**

 ## Phydat